-A.S.
-IN EARLY CHILDHOOD EDUCATION FOR TRANSFER DEGREE (AS-T)
+A.S. in Early Childhood Education for Transfer Degree (AS-T)

 The Associate in Science in Early Childhood Education for Transfer, also called the Early Childhood Education AS-T Degree, provides a clearly articulated curricular track for students who wish to transfer to a CSU campus, while also serving the diverse needs of students interested in the breadth and depth of the field of early childhood education.
 Additionally, this degree exposes students to the core principles and practices of the field in order to build a foundation for their future personal, academic, or vocational paths.
-The degree was designed to facilitate students' successful transfer to certain California State University (CSU) campuses that prepare them for advanced study in a variety of graduate programs, as well as a variety of careers such as teaching, Child Development Specialist, Program Directors, and Child Life Specialists.
+The degree was designed to facilitate students' successful transfer to certain California State University (CSU) campuses that prepare them for advanced study in a variety of graduate programs, as well as a variety of careers such as teaching, Child Development Specialist, Program Directors, and Child

+Life Specialists.
 This degree requires students to complete 60 CSU transferable units including completion of CSU GE or IGETC and 24 units in the major with a cumulative GPA of 2.0 or better.
 Title 5 requires that students must earn a "C" or better in all courses required for the major or area of emphasis.
 There are no additional graduation requirements.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

-Dept. No. Title U Jnits

-Requi red Cou rses:
+Required Courses Units

-ECE 1 Principles & Practices 3
+ECE 001 Principles and Practices of Teaching 3

-ECE 10 Child Growth & Development 3
+ECE 010 Child Growth & Development 3

-ECE 12 Child, Family and Community 3
+ECE 012 Child, Family & Community 3

-ECE 40 Intro to Curriculum 3
+ECE 040 Introduction To Curriculum 3

-ECE 44 Health, Safety & Nutrition 3
+ECE 044 Health, Safety & Nutrition 3

-ECE 45 Teaching in a Diverse Society 3
+ECE 045 Teaching In A Diverse Society 3

-ECE 46B Observation & Assessment 3
+ECE 046B Observation & Assessment 3

-ECE 47A Practicum in ECE 3
+ECE 047A Practicum In Early Childhood Education 3

-Requi red Sub rtotal .
-24
+Required Subtotal 24

-Education Pattern 1
+CSU General Education Pattern (p.
+61) $^1$ 39

-Transf Transferable Electives 2 (as needed to reach 60 transferable units)
+Transferable Electives (as needed to reach 60 transferable units) $^{2}$

-DEGRI EE TOTA AL .
-60

-Pleas Please refer to Associate Degree for Transfer (SB 1440)
+DEGREE TOTAL 60

-on page 59.
-1 Units for the major may be double counted for CSU GE only (not
+Units for the major may be double counted for CSU GE only (not IGETC), confer with Counselor.